The Feeding of the Five Thousand

 Observe how the number 5 appears again.
 It is the number of loaves, found in the number of men fed, and, found in the numbering of the groups.
 One hundred factors to 52 × 4 and fifty factors to 5 × 10, or, 52 × 2.
 For a simple story about the miraculous multiplication of food to contain such detail as we see here makes no sense to casual readers of the Bible.
 It seems to be something of a waste of space taken up with useless detail, or, perhaps, as the mere addition of color to enhance the drama in storytelling.
-However, those who see beyond the veil know full well there is nothing trivial or superfluous in the Bible.
+However, those who see what lies beyond the veil know full well there is nothing trivial or superfluous in the Bible.
 There is meaning in everything!
 Profound truths come to be known as the holy spirit draws our attention to such detail in the light of prophetic symbolism, in the matter of types and shadows.
 I believe this division of the people signifies that all the peoples of the world (the number 4 means "world") will ultimately receive the testimony of Jesus, every division (the number 2), every people, every nation, affirming and validating what was noted as the meaning of the 5000 men, plus women and children.

 The feature of people being set in array as organized into fifties is common to another resurrection sign, the crossing of the sea at the exodus from the land of bondage.
 (See The Exodus Archetype) This is clear from the literal rendering of the Hebrew.

 and God turneth round the people the way of the wilderness of the Red Sea, and by fifties have the sons of Israel gone up from the land of Egypt.

 Exodus 13:18 (YLT)